-You can bring Estwing “Fireside Friend” Axe/Maul with you when you’re going hiking, hunting, but it’s mainly used for camping, which is one of the main reasons it was made in the first place.
+You can bring Estwing Fireside Friend Axe with you when you’re going hiking, hunting, but it is mainly used for camping, which is one of the main reasons it was made in the first place.

-Tekton Fiberglaas Camp Axe
+Tekton 3284 Fiberglass Camp Axe

 Weight: 2.1 pounds

 It’s simply another multipurpose tool.
 Its 50% fiberglass handle, with a special poly jacket covering it, which protects the axe from damage if you miss a strike.

-This makes it also good for your standard wood splitting jobs, since it is sharp and greatly protected.
+This makes it also good for your standard wood splitting jobs since it is sharp and greatly protected.
 Since the material is super strong, you can always use it as an alternative hammer.
 You won’t damage the pole of the axe in any way when hammering nails for example.